 A priority of our neurology section is maintaining a team atmosphere, working together in clinics, research and in teaching.
 Collegiality, civility, mutual support, and respect for others are strongly held values in the Veterinary College.
 We support diverse beliefs and the free exchange of ideas and expect that faculty, staff, and students promote these values and apply them in a professional manner in all academic endeavors.

 The candidate should have excellent communication skills and an ability to work cooperatively with students, faculty, and staff.
 Salary will be competitive and commensurate with the candidate’s qualifications and experience.
 Applications will be reviewed immediately and continue until the position is filled.
-The position is available starting March 1, 2022 .
+The position is available starting March 1, 2022.

-To apply, interested candidates are invited to send a letter of intent stating professional goals and interests, curriculum vitae, and the names and addresses of four references to: Dr. Richard Bednarski, Chair, at bednarski.1@osu.edu or to Dr. Sarah Moore, section head and search committee chair, at moore.2204@osu.edu.at Dept. of Veterinary Clinical Sciences, College of Veterinary Medicine, Ohio State University, 601 Vernon L. Tharp St., Columbus, OH 43210.
-The Ohio State University is an EEO/AA Employer and promotes a tobacco-free campus.
+Inquiries regarding this position can be directed to Dr. Rich Bednarski, Chair, by email (bednarski.1@osu.edu) or phone (614-292-7105) or to the search committee chair and section head, Dr. Sarah Moore, by email (moore.2204@osu.edu) or phone (614-292-3551).
+To apply, interested candidates are invited to submit an application, a letter of intent stating professional goals and interests, curriculum vitae, and the names and contact information of at least four references via The OSU Career Stie: https://osu.wd1.myworkdayjobs.com/OSUCareers/job/Columbus-Campus/Open-Faculty-Search--Small-Animal-Neurology-and-Neurosurgery_R34940-1